MinatoNamikaze02/twitter-disaster-classification/README.md

 - First and foremost, the model needs to be trained on a better and/or larger dataset.
 - The UI needs to be improved (I'm not a UI/UX guy).
 - Add data visualization in the client side.
-- Heatmaps (need to get location information)
+- Heatmaps (need to get location information).
+- Get more useful information out of the scraping process (will work on this).
 - **Please do open issues if you can think of any!**

 ## Bugs?